asayenju/UFC-Fighter-Stats-API/README.md

 # UFC Fighter Data API
-This project consists of Python scripts for scraping data about UFC fighters from the official UFC website and a web application built using Flask to display the scraped data.
+This project consists of Python scripts for scraping data about UFC fighters from the official UFC website and an API build by flask.

 ## Overview
 The project comprises the following components: